ArduPilot/ardupilot_wiki/rover/source/docs/rover-motor-and-servo-configuration.rst

 =============================

 This page describes the few parameters that should be set in order to support the steering and throttle method being used.
-This page is closely related to the :ref:`Motor and Servo Connections <rover-motor-and-servo-connections>` page which describes the physical connections between the flight controller, motors and servos.
+This page is closely related to the :ref:`Motor and Servo Connections <rover-motor-and-servo-connections>` page which describes the physical connections between the autopilot, motors and servos.

 Separate Steering and Throttle
 ------------------------------